sanchitagujral98/training-toy-spiral-data/README.md

 # training-toy-spiral-data
 A complete implementation of a toy Neural Network in 2 dimensions.
-First implemented a simple linear classifier and then extend the code to a 2-layer Neural Network.
+First implemented a softmax linear classifier and then extend the code to a 2-layer Neural Network.

 Toy spiral data:
 ![alt text](https://github.com/sanchitagujral98/training-toy-spiral-data/blob/master/images/data.png "data")